 We lived in a world where anglicized accents were a badge of honour for “great education”, afros straightened until they were burnt offerings were considered “professional” and dark skin was a dirty thing to be scrubbed away, so we avoided the sun like we are vampires in Twilight.
 Sorry, but in 2020 it is no longer acceptable to accept colonialism’s gifts to us.
 We don’t discriminate people based on their accents anymore.
 We don’t taunt Siphiwe’s dark skin anymore.
-We have pulled ourselves out of that dark place.
+We have pulled ourselves out of that dark place as black people.
 If you haven’t, let me help you catch up with the times.

 In his debut one man show "Conspiracy Theories", @KingKandoro explains the the importance of having an accent in Zimbabwean politics.— Madhorofiya Republik. (@veMadhorofiya) June 24, 2020